-The adhesive used for attaching the braces to your teeth sets rapidly at first but takes 24-hours to completely cure.
+The adhesive used for attaching the braces to your teeth sets rapidly at first but takes 24-hours to cure completely.
 You can eat anytime after leaving our office.
-However, we ask that you be mindful of the suggested list of foods that may be harmful to the braces.
+However, we ask that you be mindful of the suggested list of foods harmful to the braces.
 Until you become accustomed to eating with your new braces, you may find it beneficial to follow a diet consisting of soft foods.

 Will the braces cause discomfort?
-Initially the braces feel like they “stick out.”
+Initially, the braces feel like they “stick out.”
 This is normal.
-As you become accustomed to your braces and tooth alignment improves, this sensation will disappear and will cease to be a concern.
-Although the brackets have been rounded and smoothed, until the cheek tissues have toughened, you may find it helpful to use a small piece of the provided wax around the bracket that is creating the irritation.
+As you become accustomed to your braces and tooth alignment improves, this sensation will disappear and cease to be a concern.
+Although the brackets have been rounded and smoothed until the cheek tissues have toughened, you may find it helpful to use a small piece of the provided wax around the bracket that creates irritation.
 You will probably notice some discomfort beginning a few hours after your braces are placed.
 Some teeth, usually the front teeth, may be tender and sensitive to pressure.

 These routine steps will minimize discomfort related to irritation from the braces and ensure an optimal response to treatment.
 Please make these steps a part of each office visit: